History of Sega: Arcade expansion and success

 At the end of 1970, Sega opened a 125-game arcade center in Sapporo.
 During the opening, Sega announced a partnership with Toho Films—which had produced Godzilla—for a joint venture of arcades, with a 70-game arcade to open in Nagasaki in January.
-These "family fun centers" began a business of arcade operation in Japan which Sega has continued to the present.
+These "family fun centers" began a business of arcade operation in Japan which Sega continued until January 2022.
 During 1973, Sega would release Pong-Tron, its first video-based game.
 In North America in 1975, Sega purchased a 50 percent stake in Kingdom of Oz, a company that operated arcades in California shopping malls.
 Sega took full control by March 1976 with all arcades becoming Sega Centers, and announced more centers to open in California in June 1977.
 Following the model set forth by Chuck E. Cheese, created by Atari founder Nolan Bushnell, Sega opened its first P.J.
 Pizzazz, a "family entertainment center", in West Covina, California in June 1980.

 Despite late competition from Taito's hit arcade game Space Invaders in 1978, Sega profited heavily from the arcade gaming boom of the late 1970s, with revenues climbing to over US$100 million by 1979.
 During this period, Sega acquired Gremlin Industries, a manufacturer of microprocessor-based arcade games, and operated as Sega/Gremlin after the acquisition.
 In 1979, Sega also acquired Esco Boueki (Esco Trading), founded and owned by Hayao Nakayama.
 This brought Nakayama into Sega Enterprises, Ltd., where he was named executive vice president and shared leadership responsibilities with Dane Blough.
 Blough continued to run finance and administration, while Nakayama took charge of sales, marketing, and R&D. Rosen later admitted that he mainly purchased Esco Trading for Nakayama's leadership.
 In 1979, the company released Head On, which introduced the "eat the dots" gameplay Namco later used in Pac-Man.
 In 1981, Sega licensed and released Frogger, its most successful game until then.
 In 1982, Sega introduced the first game with isometric graphics, Zaxxon.
 In the early 1980s, Sega was one of the top five arcade game manufacturers active in the United States, as company revenues rose to $214 million.
+Around the end of 1981, Gulf and Western transferred Sega from the company's manufacturing division to motion picture studio Paramount Pictures, in an effort to get into the gaming business, and launched its home gaming division.